yfu/tools/README.md

 ## splice_junction_bed.py

 Given a bed12 format file, this script will output the bed12 describing left and right flanking regions of the splice site.

+## pps_plot.R
+Given the scores from pps_simple.py, this script will plot them.